mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

 Project settings are supposed to stay basically the same through your whole project.
 You decide what they should be once, and then you leave them at that.
 They do not change when switching environments.
 These settings can only be set through an overload of the  *GalacticWasteManager.Create* method.

 #### Versioning
 Default versioning is *Major.Minor*.
 Migration scripts related to a release are expected to live in a folder with the a version conforming to this standard as its name (i.e. 4.2, or 12.3), under the *Scripts.Migration* folder.
 Scripts are not versioned _below_ *minor*.
 Scripts with the same version are executed in alphabetical order.
-In the schema journal, you can look at the *Id* column if you'd want to know which order scripts were run.
+In the schema journal, you can look at the *Id* or *Applied* column if you want to know which order scripts were run.

 You can change the versioning strategy by creating your own implementation of *IMigrationVersioning*.

 #### ScriptProviders
 By default, scripts are read from *.sql*-files located in two different locations.
-The first location is part of the GalacticWastePackage itself, and you will never see them.
+The first location is part of the GalacticWastep package itself, and you will never see them.
 These are scripts for creating the database, dropping schema and creating the SchemaVersionJournal table.
 The other scripts are by default read from the assembly that contains the class you use as type parameter in  *GalacticWasteManager.Create*.
 They are expected to live in folders named *Scripts/vNext*, *Scripts/RunIfChanged*, *Scripts/Migration* and *Scripts/Seed* and they are expected to be embedded resources.
 You can create and provide your own *IScriptProvider*s if you'd like.
 If you still want to incorporate the defaults, this is what they look like:

 ```csharp
 new BuiltInScriptsScriptProvider(),